wsmeichinllc/pightstand/readme.md

 #### papirus-temp

 This is a shell script that reads the on-board temperature sensor.
-This provides the board temperature, which is regularly higher than the room temperature, and not much use to this application.
-This is also [available in the vendor repo](https://github.com/PiSupply/PaPiRus/blob/master/bin/papirus-temp.sh), although it's been replaced by a python script.
+It provides the board temperature, which is regularly higher than the room temperature, and not much use to this application.
+It is now [available in the vendor repo](https://github.com/PiSupply/PaPiRus/blob/master/bin/papirus-temp.sh); someone has also contributed a python version.

 #### papiswitch